Black Box Due Diligence: How & When To Disclose Secrets During M&A

-During a deal, disclose everything at the right time in terms of due diligence to avoid warranty claims later that could allege misconduct in the process.
+During an M&A deal, disclose everything at the right time in terms of due diligence to avoid warranty claims later that could allege misconduct in the process.

 By ansaradaMon Jun 06 2016